Bruce Catton

-Charles Bruce Catton (October 9, 1899 – August 28, 1978) was an American historian and journalist, known best for his books concerning the American Civil War.
-Known as a narrative historian, Catton specialized in popular history, featuring interesting characters and historical vignettes, in addition to the basic facts, dates, and analyses.
-His books were researched well and included footnotes.
+Charles Bruce Catton (October 9, 1899 – August 28, 1978) was an American historian and journalist who wrote books concerning the American Civil War.
+As a narrative historian, Catton specialized in popular history, featuring interesting characters and historical vignettes, in addition to the basic facts, dates, and analyses.
+His books were well researched and included footnotes.
 He won the Pulitzer Prize for History and the National Book Award for Nonfiction in 1954 for his book A Stillness at Appomattox (1953), a study of the final campaign of the war in Virginia and third book in his Army of the Potomac trilogy.

 Early life

 Charles Bruce Catton was born in Petoskey, Michigan, to George R. and Adela M. (Patten) Catton, and raised in Benzonia, Michigan.
 His father was a Congregationalist minister, who accepted a teaching position in Benzonia Academy and later became the academy's headmaster.
 As a boy, Catton first heard the reminiscences of the aged veterans who had fought in the Civil War.
 In his memoir, Waiting for the Morning Train (1972), Catton explained how their stories made a lasting impression upon him:

 [These stories gave] a color and a tone not merely to our village life, but to the concept of life with which we grew up ...
 I think I was always subconsciously driven by an attempt to restate that faith and to show where it was properly grounded, how it grew out of what a great many young men on both sides felt and believed and were brave enough to do.

 During 1916, Catton attended Oberlin College, but he quit because of World War I without completing a degree.